 Now things were really firing off.
 Lots of families and friends with their kids and dogs, and just enough of the drinking crowd for those who like to cut loose.
 This was a sham-rockin’ street party!

-Since the parades birth in 1996, it has become a cherished community event for the villages of Sleepy Hollow NY and Tarrytown NY.
+Since its birth in 1996, the parade has become a cherished community event for the villages of Sleepy Hollow NY and Tarrytown NY.

 Some personal highlights were the 10 or 11 fire engines, the early 1900s Model Buick, and of course, the much loved local ham, the Headless Horseman.

 We started buying beer and Corned-Beef sandwiches from Finalmente’s restaurant

 in Sleepy Hollow NY.
 They had taps of Peroni and Yuengling and a full menu

 of special food for the parade right there on the sidewalk. (*Finalmente's is sadly no longer in business).